 - 1. S.147 allows the Assessing Officer to assess or reassess or re-compute any income escaping assessment for any assessment year (called relevant assessment year). - 2.
 Before such assessment or reassessment or re-computation, a notice is required to be issued under S.148 of the Act, which can be issued only when there is information with the Assessing officer which suggests that the income chargeable to tax has escaped assessment in the case of the assessee for the relevant assessment year.
 Prior approval of specified authority is also required to be obtained. - 3.
 It is proposed to provide that any information which has been flagged in the case of the assessee for the relevant assessment year in accordance with the risk management strategy formulated by the Board shall be considered as information which suggests that the income chargeable to tax has escaped assessment.
-The flagging would largely be done by the computer based system. - 4.
-Assessments or reassessments or in re-computation in cases where search is initiated under section 132 or requisition is made under 132A, after 31st March 2021, shall be under the new reopening procedure.
+The flagging would largely be done by the computer based system. - Assessments or reassessments or in re-computation in cases where search is initiated under section 132 or requisition is made under 132A, after 31st March 2021, shall be under the new reopening procedure. - The provisions of section 153A and section 153C, of the Act are proposed to be made applicable to only search initiated under section 132 of the Act or books of accounts, other documents or any assets requisitioned under section 132A of the Act, on or before 31st March 2021.